REST API Documentation

 Users of the API should be cognizant that fromItem and toItem are specific functions and dictate which rules are to be used.

-• Conversely, toItem is always the element which is being linked to.
+- Conversely, toItem is always the element that is being linked to.

-• If the rules for a projects are different for each item, then the From and To will definitely matter
+- If the rules for a project are different for each item, then the From and To will definitely matter

-Relationships Rules: Small differences can have big impact.
+Relationship Rules: Small differences can have a big impact.

 Relationship Rules are Fickle on purpose.
-Because Relationship Rules will likely vary between orgs and projects, it is impossible to hit every scenario, but check below for one very complex scenario which hits on many of the major themes in Relationship creation and cross project usage.
+Because Relationship Rules will likely vary between organizations and projects, it is impossible to hit every scenario but check below for one very complex scenario that hits on many of the major themes in Relationship creation and cross-project usage.

 In one scenario, ProjA and ProjB are expected to relate to each other

-• Project A has rules that allows Features to be Derived From Requirements
+- Project A has rules that allow Features to be Derived From Requirements

 Data would be allowed to link to ProjB items to other ProjB in any manner as no rules are expressed